joebew42/joebew42.github.io/_posts/2025-04-06-growing-systems-towards-ddd-event-sourcing-and-event-driven-architecture.markdown

 ### ...
 Let's continue

-Let’s take a look at a typical flow:
+Let's take a look at a typical flow of a use case in a codebase where Domain-Driven Design, Event-Sourcing, and Event-Driven are all present:

 1. A client interacts with an **application service** (or _command handler_), triggering a request.
 2. The corresponding **aggregate** is **loaded from the event store (or repository)**.